leslie-katua-ochieng/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-this is a project tthat covers about linked lists
+this is a project that covers about linked lists
 0. Print list
 1. List length
 2. Add node